rockthejvm/rockthejvm-site/src/content/articles/learning-doobie-for-the-greater-good.md

 import doobie.util.transactor.Transactor._
 ```

-So, with the above solid background, we can now enter the world of Doobie.
+So, with the above solid background, we can now enter the world of doobie.

 ## 2. Getting a Connection

 The first thing we need to work on within a database is retrieving a connection.
-In Doobie, handling the connection is done with a `doobie.util.transactor.Transactor`.
+In doobie, handling the connection is done with a `doobie.util.transactor.Transactor`.
 There are many ways to create an instance of a `Transactor`.
 The easiest is to use the `Transactor.fromDriverManager` method, which will create a `Transactor` from a JDBC driver manager:

 ```scala
 val xa: Transactor[IO] = Transactor.fromDriverManager[IO](